alishazal/qalb/README.md

 This readme also contains a repository structure at the end.

 ## 1. Data Extraction from LDC XML Files
 Download the [data](https://catalog.ldc.upenn.edu/LDC2017T07) and unzip the downloaded file.
+After unzipping you will get the folder 'bolt_sms_chat_ara_src_transliteration' which will contain 'data' folder, 'docs' folder and 'index.html' file.
+Place the folder 'bolt_sms_chat_ara_src_transliteration' in the root of this repository.

 ### Extracting Data Splits: Train, Dev & Test